 }

 So, what is happening here?
-We are first calculating the height of the tree and using it to find the current level.
+We first calculate the height of the tree and use it to find the current level.
 Finally, we are traversing in the level order.
 For this, we have declared three important functions:

 - CurrentLevel()